zerok/tpl/README.md

 ### Path overrides

-To allow for generic templates to be overridden with local path overrides, you can specify a custom path prefix for all secrets with the `--vault-prefix PREFIX` flag.
+To allow for generic templates to be overridden with local path overrides, you can specify a custom path prefix flag for all secrets with the `--vault-prefix PREFIX` for vault and `--azure-prefix PREFIX` for azure.

 For more fine-grained mappings, you can also create a mappings file which maps a path as it is written inside your template to a path as it should be